andyholmes/gnome-shell-extension-mconnect/README.md

     ./configure --prefix=/usr
     make

-Then simply run:
+If MConnect is in your `PATH`, it can either be started from the User Menu or the extension can be configured to start it automatically.
+Once you have run `make` you may install it cleanly as a package if `checkinstall` is available:

+    sudo checkinstall --type=<slackware|rpm|debian>

+Otherwise you may run MConnect from the build directory:

     ./mconnect -d

-If MConnect is in your `PATH`, it can be started from the User Menu or the extension can be configured to start it automatically.
-Once you have run `make` you may install it as a package if `checkinstall` is available:

-    sudo checkinstall --type=<slackware|rpm|debian>

 ### KDE Connect

-Functionality with KDE Connect is far more complete but still lacks a few
+KDE Connect support is far more complete but still has a few issues and missing
 features:

-* pinging devices
-* file manager integration only supports Nautilus
+* Mounting a Device can cause Gnome Shell to hang for a short period (~30s)
-* encryption information is not viewable in the extension
+* Encryption information is not available in the extension
+* Pinging devices is not possible in the extension
+* If device goes offline, there is no way to initiate discovery or reconnection
+* Some textual elements are retrieved from the service programmatically that may not be translatable

 KDE Connect should be installed through normal, stable distribution channels.